Skip Global navigation and goto content

 Contact: Florida Health

-The State of Florida has seen an exponential increase in overdoses associated with fentanyl.
-State agencies, including the Florida Department of Health, Florida Department of Children and Families, and Florida Department of Law Enforcement are working together to investigate and immediately address this public safety and health issue.
-This initiative is a collaborative effort led by DCF and DOH alongside other state and community partners.
-A public health and safety alert was also deployed by the Florida Department of Health on July 8, 2022 to ensure Floridians remain vigilant of the signs of overdose.
-This alert can be found here.
-Poster materials can be found here.
+The state of Florida has seen an exponential increase in overdoses associated with fentanyl.
+Agencies, including the Florida Department of Health, Florida Department of Children and Families, and Florida Department of Law Enforcement are working together to investigate and address this public safety and health issue.

-In Florida, the Substance Abuse and Mental Health (SAMH) Program, within the Florida Department of Children and Families (DCF), is the single state authority on substance abuse and mental health as designated by the federal Substance Abuse and Mental Health Services Administration.
+In Florida, the Substance Abuse and Mental Health (SAMH) Program, within the Florida Department of Children and Families, is the state authority on substance abuse and mental health.

 Treatment and Referral Services